Misdemeanors

 Severityof Charges

 The severity of DUI charges depends on specificcircumstances.
-A misdemeanor DUI typically occurs when the blood alcoholcontent (BAC) is 0.08 or higher for drivers over the age of 21 and no injuriesor accidents were involved.
+A DUI misdemeanor in California typically occurs when the blood alcoholcontent (BAC) is 0.08 or higher for drivers over the age of 21 and no injuriesor accidents were involved.
 First, second, and third offenses within ten yearsare usually charged as misdemeanors.
 However, a DUI becomes a felony if it'sthe fourth offense within ten years, there is a prior felony DUI conviction, orthe incident resulted in injuries or fatalities.

 PotentialJail Time